firdousalam/AWS-Certified-Cloud-Practitioner-CLF-C02/README.md

 https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AMIs.html

-# Question 7 A production company would like to establish an AWS managed virtual private network (VPN) service between its on-premises network and AWS.
+#  # question 7 A production company would like to establish an AWS managed virtual private network (VPN) service between its on-premises network and AWS.
 Which item needs to be set up on the company's side?

 1. A security group
 2. A VPC endpoint interface